danielharrell/does_music_move/does_music_move.md

 movement, then this space, and its relation to motion, will have to be understood from within, as a matter of inhabitance, rather than from without, as a matter of observation.
+(Mention the earlier analysis of facing the note being moved to.)

 Well, fair enough.
 But this makes the nonsense of such a space even easier to see.
 For what is it, finally, that makes an inhabited sense of space extraordinary rather than ordinary?
-Here is one answer---the answer given, for example, by Heidegger when he speaks of our being-in-the-world.
+Here is one answer---the answer given, for example, by Heidegger, when he speaks of our being-in-the-world.
 An inhabited sense of space is extraordinary, in not stopping short of totality.
-True, we may suppose there are places in the world we will never encounter, or even places beyond the world we could never reach, or only hope to reach in a kind of afterlife and transcendence of our mortality.
-There may even be places wholly unknown to God.
-Still, our very sense of such places, like our awareness of the Being in every being, shows how our horizon of inhabitance is all-encompassing, even if our horizon of comprehension falls forever short of it.

-But in not stopping short of totality, our inhabited sense of space also possess unity.
+That is, our inhabited sense of space implicitly includes everything there is, known or unknown;
-It seems there can be only one such space that we inhabit, lest its totality be divided by multiplicity.
-This isn't to say that we experience only one space of inhabitance.
+anything captured in the word "Being".
+For it is beings, finally, that we take ourselves to be surrounded by, and our own being that provides the place from which to face them.
+This is why, despite our sometimes talking as if there were more than one world, and even more than one world we might inhabit, we can also talk intelligibly, in a simpler yet deeper way, of *the* world.
+And it is our being-in-the-world, in this sense, that grounds our inhabited sense of space.

-Indeed, we experience at least two such spaces nightly, fast asleep in bed, but carried, still, into a dream.
-But it is to say that we credit only one such space with the totality, and thus the reality, of inhabitance---such as the space we inhabit while fast asleep.
-Any other such space we might inhabit---such as the space we inhabit while in a dream---we regard as merely part of this larger totality.
-And the credit we therefore give to the totality of this part, is the credit we give, indeed, to a dream.
-We still inhabit the dream, indeed more alertly and attentively than we inhabit the space in which we sleep.
-But in waking from the dream, we prove it to be part of a larger space of inhabitance; and this gives the dream's apparent totality the status of mere appearance, and our inhabitance of that totality, the form of an illusion.
-To our relief, or perhaps our regret, what happened to us in the dream, didn't really happen after all.
+But what happens, then, when our inhabited sense of space is divided?---for example, between sleeping and dreaming, where it seems we inhabit two spaces at once?
+We resolve the division, evidently, by conferring worldhood on only one such space.
+That is, we credit only one such space with the totality, and thus the reality, of inhabitance; and regard the other space as merely part of this totality.
+The credit we give to its own totality, then, is the credit we give to a dream.
+We still inhabit the dream, indeed more alertly and attentively than we inhabit the bedroom in which we dream---and often with a sense that everything is put at stake in the dream, in a matter of life or death.
+But in waking from the dream, we prove it to be part of a larger space of inhabitance; and this gives the dream's apparent totality the status of mere appearance, and our inhabitance of its space, the form of an illusion.
+To our relief, or perhaps our regret, what happened to us in the dream, didn't really happen after all, with nothing at stake rather than everything.

-But if this is so, then we have all the reason we need to suspect that the space we inhabit when hearing music move, is the space we inhabit in a dream, making all the sense---and nonsense---of a dream.
+But if this is so, it gives us reason to suspect that the space we inhabit when hearing music move---carried into it, for example, while seated in a concert hall---is the space we inhabit in a dream, making all the sense---and nonsense---of a dream.
 And the greater the work of music is, the deeper it carries us into the dream.
-We hear the sound of Beethoven's *Eroica* surge forth in a concert hall, seeming to making an entire world shake.
-Yet the musicians performing it in front of us barely move by comparison, while the notes they play move not at all.
-And once the work is finished, in a triumph of closure and completeness, we are released from the dream in a daze, and the desire, perhaps, to have remained.
+We hear the sound of Beethoven's *Eroica* surge forth, seeming to making an entire world shake.
+Yet the musicians barely move by comparison, while the notes they play move not at all; and we ourselves stay glued to our seats---entranced.
-For we leave the concert hall likely finding the world we truly inhabit unchanged by what we heard;
-and no comparable closure or completeness in the life we have to live.
+And once the work is finished, in a triumph of conclusiveness, we are released from the trance in a daze, and in the desire, perhaps, to have remained.
+For we leave the concert hall likely finding the world we truly inhabit unchanged by what we heard; and no comparable conclusiveness in the life we have to live.

 #### II.
 The importance of the problem. [part two]

 Let this suffice, then, as an account of the problem with our talking as if music moved.
 What of its importance?
 Should we care that we might be dreaming when hearing music move---or indeed, when hearing music at all, if music is only music when it moves?
-Perhaps this is only a problem for lovers of music, in the prospect that what they love is nothing more than an illusion, and thus without any place in a serious life---which is to say, a life in which we refuse to be guided or satisfied by illusions.
+Perhaps this problem is only a problem for lovers of music, in the prospect that what they love is nothing more than an illusion, and thus without any place in a serious life---which is to say, a life in which we refuse to be guided or satisfied by illusions.
 But those of us without that love likely suspected as much, in taking music, when it isn't simply an intrusion upon life, as a distraction, or at least diversion, from life.

 But I now want to argue that this response to the problem mistakes the nature and extent of it;